michaelraba/michaelraba.github.io/_pages/about.md

 Examine the flow's most energetic content *using Fourier-PCA analysis*: we can see there is an underlying regularity, so this chaos is really quasi-determinanistic!
 By working in the spectral domain, and looking at the first few PCA modes, we can represent most salient in a simplified way over time.
 This is almost magic.

+A first hurdle to overcome is algorithm design, how can we engineer an effective implementation using parallel MPI, OpenMP, and vectorization, and data structures -- we need to thoughtfully lay out how to analyse large sets of data.
+50 TB of direct numerical simulation data is not trivial!

+Next, we want to answer an engineering design question for our stakeholders: <i>could doing something as simple as rotating the pipe at a slow rate of rotation achieve our relaminarization goal?</i> When we rotate, do there emerge any coherent structures in the flow?
+How does the PCA modes of vectorial component related?
+If this question is answered, this can change how aerospace firms deal with say engine design such as rotating detonation engine.
+Maybe, using this rotation, it is possible to shorten the engine, which is weight- and space saving.
+So it's an important question.